• Skip to primary navigation

 Method

-1. Combine: Add the flour and yogurt to a large mixing bowl and use a spatula to mix it together until a thick dough forms.
+1. Add the flour and yogurt to a large mixing bowl and use a spatula to mix it together until a thick dough forms.
+Add some extra yogurt a little at a timed if needed, if the dough is not sticking together.

 1 egg, 2 tablespoons everything bagel seasoning

-5. Bake: Bake at 350°F for 22-24 minutes (for gluten free bagels, you may need up to 5 extra minutes of baking time to make sure the middles are baked through.)
+5. Bake at 350°F (177°C) for 22-24 minutes (for gluten free bagels, you may need up to 5 extra minutes of baking time to make sure the middles are baked through.)

-6. Enjoy: Let bagels cool for 5 minutes on a wire rack and serve or store in the fridge once fully cooled.
+6. Let bagels cool for 5 minutes on a wire rack before serving.

 Nutrition